The Western Michigan University College of Arts and Sciences Diversity and Inclusion Student Writing Prize was conceived to:

 - Two types of submissions are accepted:

-- The submission may be an original writing assignment that the applicant has submitted for grade in a College of Arts and Sciences course during the fall or spring semester of the current academic year
+- The submission may be an original writing assignment that the applicant has submitted for a grade in a College of Arts and Sciences course during the fall or spring semester of the current academic year.
+The student must be enrolled in the spring semester in order to be eligible for the award.

 - Examples of eligible types of writing may include an essay, composition, short fiction or nonfiction, poetry, documentary, film script, website, blog or other academic or creative work